anoush24/ai-agent-intern-test/README.md

 | source-conflict | 2/2 |
 | **TOTAL** | **21/21** |

+> **Note on reproducibility:** the final 21/21 result was achieved consistently across most runs, but on any given run some of the above may occasionally fail due to LLM phrasing variance rather than a logic defect - see Known Limitations 2.

-## Screenshot
+### Screenshot

 ![Screenshot](docs/evalpass.png)

 ## 7. Bug Diary

 ### Bug 1 — Supporting source was not cited when another source was sufficient

-**Reproduced by:** the final-sale-damaged-exception evaluation case.
+- **Reproduced:** the final-sale-damaged-exception evaluation case.
 The answer was correctly grounded, but the model cited only the source it directly relied on even though both 03-final-sale-and-promotions.md and 04-damaged-or-wrong-items.md contained relevant supporting information.
-**Root cause:** the LLM treated citations as the sources used to formulate the answer rather than all relevant authoritative sources retrieved for the answer.
+- **Cause:** the LLM treated citations as the sources used to formulate the answer rather than all relevant authoritative sources retrieved for the answer.
 Since one document was sufficient to answer the question, it omitted the other supporting source.
-**Fix:** strengthened the system prompt to require citation of every relevant authoritative source retrieved for the answer, even when one source alone is sufficient.
+- **Fix:** strengthened the system prompt to require citation of every relevant authoritative source retrieved for the answer, even when one source alone is sufficient.
 This separates answer correctness from citation completeness.
-**Regression test:** reran final-sale-damaged-exception and verified that the response cites the relevant sections from both final-sale and damaged/wrong-item policies while still giving the correct 7-calendar-day requirement.
+- **Regression test:** reran final-sale-damaged-exception and verified that the response cites the relevant sections from both final-sale and damaged/wrong-item policies while still giving the correct 7-calendar-day requirement.

 ### Bug 2 — Retrieval missed relevant sections